rosethorn365/medication_reminder/README.md

   - At the scheduled time:
     - **alarm.mp3 ringtone plays automatically**
     - **Alarm loops until dismissed**
-    - A popup message appears: “Time to take your medicine: [Medicine Name]”
+    - A message appears:
+🔔 Alert Emoji: Signals that it's time for action.
+💊 Medicine: Shows the name of the medication.
+    Amount: Displays the dosage and unit (e.g., 2 tablets).
+    How to take: Indicates the route (e.g., by mouth, injection).
+📝 Instructions: Provides any special notes (e.g., take with food).
+✅ Confirmation: Encourages the user to acknowledge the reminder.
 - Works on mobile browsers
 - Requires user interaction (e.g. tapping Save) to enable sound playback

----

 ### How It Works (Behind the Scenes)